spencertipping/tau/doc/pi0-gc-algorithm.md

 3. If the value has siblings that refer to other generations, its inlining preference is zero; nothing is gained (we may later duplicate the other children, but we'd use more space to do so)
 4. A container with same-generation-reference children prefers to inline all of them proportional to its total number of children or, perhaps, cache lines

 As an initial strategy, **every value with multiple sites should be inlined into the earliest possible heap position.** This reduces the amount of duplication required when we tenure it.
+Because every reference will exist by the time a pointer to it does, this just means that we never un-inline an already-inlined object (except to make it toplevel).

 ### Inlining size